xairy/raw-gadget/docs/setup_raspberry-pi.md

 ## Additional instructions

-To turn a Raspberry Pi Zero W into a drive-by USB attack tool:
+To turn Raspberry Pi Zero W into a drive-by USB attack tool:

 1. Set up a Wi-Fi hotspot;